Sant720/sandwich/content/docs/extras/potential.md

 ---
-title: "Potential future enhancements"
+title: "How I would improve this project"
-weight: 80
+weight: 10
 ---

-# Potential future enhancements
+# How I would improve this project

-This project is intentionally scoped and complete as it stands today.
+This sandwich project is intentionally scoped and complete as it stands today.
 However, during development, I identified several opportunities that could expand the depth, polish, and utility of the knowledge base if I was to allocate additional time.

 The following are improvements and extensions I have considered, but chose not to pursue at this stage, as the current version already meets the intended goals.